sineflow/ElasticsearchBundle/Resources/doc/search.md

 ## Paginating results using KNP Paginator

 If you want to use [KNP paginator](https://github.com/KnpLabs/KnpPaginatorBundle) to show paginated results, the bundle has integrated support for it.
-You just need to pass the **Finder::ADAPTER_KNP** flag to the search results type, regardless of whether you are using the find() method of the **sfes.finder** service, or a **Repository** instance:
+You just need to pass the **Finder::ADAPTER_KNP** flag to the search results type, regardless of whether you are using the find() method of the **Finder** service, or a **Repository** instance:

 ```php
 // App\Controller\ProductsController::listAction()